fshowalter/franksmovielog.com-v1/content/reviews/0010-the-greene-murder-case-1929.md

 venue_notes:
 ---

-Disappointing follow-up to <span data-imdb-id="tt0019745">_The Canary Murder Case_</span> has Powell reprising his role as diletante sleuth Philo Vance investigating a wealthy family where the last surviving heir stands to inherit a fortune.
+**Disappointing follow-up to <span data-imdb-id="tt0019745">_The Canary Murder Case_</span>** has William Powell reprising his role as dilettante sleuth Philo Vance investigating a wealthy family where the last surviving heir stands to inherit a fortune.

 <!-- end -->